traceloop/openllmetry-js/packages/instrumentation-chromadb/README.md

-# OpenTelemetry VertexAI instrumentation for Node.js
+# OpenTelemetry ChromaDB instrumentation for Node.js

 [![NPM Published Version][npm-img]][npm-url]
 [![Apache License][license-image]][license-image]

-This module provides automatic instrumentation for [`Cohere-JS`](https://www.npmjs.com/package/cohere-js) module, which may be loaded using the [`@opentelemetry/sdk-trace-node`](https://github.com/open-telemetry/opentelemetry-js/tree/main/packages/opentelemetry-sdk-trace-node) package and is included in the [`@traceloop/node-server-sdk`](https://www.npmjs.com/package/@traceloop/node-server-sdk) bundle.
+This module provides automatic instrumentation for [`ChromaDB`](https://www.npmjs.com/package/chromadb) module, which may be loaded using the [`@opentelemetry/sdk-trace-node`](https://github.com/open-telemetry/opentelemetry-js/tree/main/packages/opentelemetry-sdk-trace-node) package and is included in the [`@traceloop/node-server-sdk`](https://www.npmjs.com/package/@traceloop/node-server-sdk) bundle.

 If total installation size is not constrained, it is recommended to use the [`@traceloop/node-server-sdk`](https://www.npmjs.com/package/@traceloop/node-server-sdk) bundle for the most seamless instrumentation experience.